sara-nl/clouddocs/TUDelftcourse-20160413/OpenMP.markdown

 > **_Food for brain c1:_**
 >
-> * Can you make a batch of several runs (e.g.: 100) and calculate the average runtime and standard deviation?
 > * How many threads are running?
 > * Can you explain the differences in the code between this file and that of the previous exercise?
 In particular:
 >   * What runs in parallel?
 What not?